sodep/test-java/README.md

     for those tasks should not be empty.

     Your task here is to fix the bug with as few lines of code as possible.

-## Easy Tasks

-Write an utility class with the following methods:

-*   A method that returns `true` if a given `Task` was completed.
-*   A method that returns `true` if a given `Task` was completed BEFORE its due date.
-*   A method that returns `true` if a `Task` due date has expired.
-*   A method that returns `true` if a `Task` due date has expired and the `Task` was not completed.
-*   Write UNIT tests for the utility class and its methods.

 ## Frontend Tasks